 3. Find your Airtame on the list or by using the search field.

-Note: The Chromebook app does not allow you to setup a device.
+Note that The Chromebook app does not allow you to set up a device.
 This must be done using Windows or macOS computer.

 We have received notice that the Chrome OS firewall extension IBoss blocks the ability to stream to Airtame on Chrome OS.
 This is likely true for other firewall extensions.

-"Intel Quick Sync Video" is a required feature for Chromebook devices
+Please note that "Intel Quick Sync Video" is a required feature for Chromebook devices.

-On high-end computers (like Dell Chromebook 13 - 7310), you can expect a smooth stream at 30 FPS (frames per second) with high quality (Assuming that your network can support the bandwith)
+High-end: On high-end computers (like Dell Chromebook 13 - 7310), you can expect a smooth stream at 30 FPS (frames per second) with high quality (Assuming that your network can support the bandwidth)

-For lower end computers (those that fall below our system requirements) you should not expect the same quality.
+Low-end: For lower-end computers (those that fall below our system requirements) you should not expect the same quality.
 For a video stream, you can expect 16-17 FPS with lower quality.
 For static images or presentations, you can expect 20 FPS with medium quality

-Chromebooks that use an ARM processor will be able to run the Airtame Application.
-Performance might be not as good as with higher end Chromebooks.
+ARM: Chromebooks that use an ARM processor will be able to run the Airtame Application.
+Performance might be not as good as with higher-end Chromebooks.